megaannum/vimside/README.md

 I have checked the source into github primarily so that the source is somewhere other than on my local machines.
-I expect to continue to update the sources on github on a pretty reason rate, flushing out the features.
+I expect to continue to update the sources on github frequently, flushing out the features.

 # Installation